My Al Capone Museum | home

 A: Sorry, I'm not a genealogist and nor would I have the time.
 Just because your name is Capone that does not mean you are related to Al Capone.
 If you are related, you will have proof such as family records, DNA etc...

-Case in point, one person emailed my Northsider expert friend claiming they were related to George "Bugs" Moran and that they had the name and Irish ancestry to prove it!
+Case in point, one person emailed my Northsider expert friend claiming they were related to George "Bugs" Moran and that they had the family name and Irish ancestry to prove it!

 Guess what?
 George Moran was an alias.
 His real name was Adelard Cunin and he was from Minnesota born to a French European dad and a Canadian mother.